getting started

 step 3: open your first project

-Section titled “step 3: open your first project”when spacecake launches, you’ll start in your home folder (~/.spacecake). press ⌘O (or ctrl+o on linux) to open your project’s root directory.
+Section titled “step 3: open your first project”when spacecake launches, you’ll start in your home folder (~/.spacecake). press ⌘O (or ctrl+O on Windows/Linux) to open your project’s root directory.

 you can create notes and folders in your home folder, or open any project folder as a workspace anytime.